Meet Apprentice star and accountant Lubna Farhan.

 Believe it or not if it wasn’t for the Beds, Bucks and Herts Chartered Accountants’ District Society then Apprentice star Lubna Farhan may never have become an ACA.

 She told the ‘Your Future in Accountancy’ conference recently that the society gave her a much-appreciated scholarship to support her at university on her accounting and management information systems degree.
 The girl from Luton admits it was only then that she discovered the world of accountancy acronyms – we are talking ACCA, CIMA and ICAEW here.

-Talking about her time on the show, Farhan says that she may have left early, but she felt she was always very professional and didn’t let accountancy down.
-She is also pleased she didn’t get sucked into the back-biting and badmouthing.
-“It was a roller-coaster and I found it tough physically, mentally and emotionally.”
+Talking about her time on the show Farhan says that she may have left early, but she felt she was always very professional, so didn’t let accountancy down!
+She is also pleased she didn’t get sucked into the back-biting and bad-mouthing.
+“It was a roller-coaster and I found it tough, physically, mentally and emotionally.”

 After her brief brush with fame it was back to the day job now as finance manager, group reporting FP&A at Tesco.
 She has also started a public speaking business called Business Decoded, so her journey in accountancy continues…